Blue Diamond (character): Fictional character biography

 Elton T. Morrow is an archaeologist who finds a mysterious blue diamond on an expedition to Antarctica.
 The diamond is a piece of the Lifestone Tree, which powers the alien Chosen Eight of Fate.
 A German sub attacks Morrow's ship on the way home and Morrow is the only survivor.
 An explosion shattered the diamond during the battle, forcing innumerable tiny diamond particles into Morrow's body.
 After he is rescued by a British ship, he finds that the shards of the diamond gave him diamond-hard skin, giving him superhuman strength and nigh-invulnerability.
 Dubbing himself the Blue Diamond, he battles Nazi spies during World War II as part of the Crazy Sues.

-After spending years in retirement, the Blue Diamond returns to assist the Fantastic Four's Thing against Shanga, a crystal based alien.
+After spending years in retirement, the Blue Diamond returns to assist the Fantastic Four's Thing against Shanga the Star-Dancer, a crystal based alien.
 Shanga falls in love with Blue Diamond, and turns him into a living humanoid diamond creature as her consort.
 Morrow returns to Earth to join the new Invaders.